NeuroDiffGym/neurodiffeq/paper/paper.md

 minimize the residual of the differential equations.
 In a very general sense, a differential equation can be expressed as
 $$\mathcal{L}u - f = 0$$
 where $\mathcal{L}$ is the differential operator, $u\left(x,t\right)$ is the solution that we wish to find, and $f$ is a known forcing function.
-Note that $\mathcal{L}$ contains any combination of temporal and spatial partial derivatives.
-Moreover, $x$ is in general a vector in three spatial dimensions and $u$ is a vector of solutions.
 We denote the output of the neural network as
 $u_{N}\left(x, t; p\right)$ where the parameter vector $p$ is a vector containing the weights and biases of the neural network.
 We will drop the arguments of the neural network solution in order to be concise.
 If $u_{N}$ is a solution to the differential equation, then the residual $$\mathcal{R}\left(u_{N}\right) = \mathcal{L}u_{N} - f $$